Beccallerina/virtual-assistants-in-families/README.md

 # Companion Material

 ## About this Webpage
 On this website, you can find the statistical companion material for the paper *Virtual Assistants in the Family Home.
 Understanding Parents’ Motivations to Use Virtual Assistants with Their Child(dren)*.
-This paper reports on the first study conducted as part of project Rosie.
-The main research aim of this first study was *to better understand parents' different motivations for different types of Virtual Assistant-usage (i.e., parent only, co-usage, child independently) among different types of families with young children.*
+The main research aim of this study was *to disentangle (1) different types of families with (2) different motivations for (3) different forms of VA-usage (i.e., parent only VA-use, VA-co-use, child independent VA-use)*.

-## Preregistration
-[Here](https://osf.io/629b7/?view_only=1cd5e3d4d5ab49e782da6f14de972b0c) you can find the anonymous OSF-project page the first study of this research project.
-Please also see the respective amendment for changes made in the final study.

 ## Analyses
-In what follows, you can find the analysis steps and essential R code that was used to fulfill the study's research aim.
-The full R script is uploaded on OSF.
-Please note: the dataset used for the analyses was named 'rosie'.
+In what follows, you can find an overview of the main analysis steps with respective R code.

+Please note:

+1: The full R script can be found on [OSF](https://osf.io/629b7/?view_only=1cd5e3d4d5ab49e782da6f14de972b0c).

+2: The dataset used for the analyses was named 'rosie'.

 ### Data Cleaning
 We started by filtering out variables that belonged to the joint research project not of interest for Rosie specifically.